GoodMorningA1i/Education-Bot/README.md

 # Setup
 All you need to do is follow the link and invite the Education Bot to your server and you're done!
 It's that easy and no other setup is required.
 You're all set to start using the Education Bot to its maximum capabilities!

+The tools we used to build this discord bot are javascript, and node.js.
+You will also need to download discord.js, math.js, and discord.js-poll-embed through Git or the command line.
+(For example, to download math.js, you would need to type in 'npm install math.js' in the command line and a similar process exists for the other packages.

 Link to add Education Bot to your server: https://discord.com/oauth2/authorize?client_id=717453579513757819&scope=bot

 # Commands
 The Education Bot comes with many features that you can take advantage of.
 Below is the documentation for all of these commands, including prefix, formatting, examples and explanations.

+Here is the link to the Education Bot Tutorial Video that we made: https://www.youtube.com/watch?v=t5mWnDNHJxI

 ### Help Command ###
 Description: If you ever need a list of all the commands available for the education bot, that is when the help command becomes helpful\